SteveDevs/LiveAppointment/README.md

 # LiveAppointment

-This is an application that allows for managing apppointments, It includes permission handling, roles, services etc. The application makes use of Laravel, Tailwind, Alpine JS and Livewire.
+This is an application that allows for managing apppointments, it includes permission handling, roles, services etc. The application makes use of Laravel, Tailwind, Alpine JS and Livewire.

 Screenshots: